rezazad68/DeepSpine/README.md

 2- Add the evaluation metrics </br>
 3- Compare the resutls with the litreature work </br>
 4- Enhance the implementation </br>
+5- Read and use the local maxima idea https://github.com/bmartacho/UniPose